jeremylvln/Shulker/docs/src/guide/getting-started/installation.md

 :::info

-The operator Pod requires a certificate from cert-manager to be provisionned, it may take some seconds/minutes to generate.
+The operator Pod requires a certificate from cert-manager to be provisioned, it may take some seconds/minutes to generate.
 If the certificate is still not available after some minutes, check your cert-manager logs.
-There is no special configuration expected, a default installation should work out-of-the-box.
+There is no special configuration expected, a default installation should work out of the box.

 :::